 Beauty is Fleeting and Early Rising

-When the kids are crying, the dog got into the garbage and we popped the zipper on our favorite pair of jeans, it’s easy to say “ah, forget it.
+When the kids are crying, the dog got into the garbage, and we popped the zipper on our favorite pair of jeans, it’s easy to say, “Ah, forget it.
 I’m wearing sweatpants”.
 I get that.
 I really do.
-But, and hear me out on this one – what kind of message is that sending to your husband?
-Is it saying that everything else in life is more important that him?
+But hear me out on this one – what kind of message is that sending to your husband?
+Is it saying that everything else in life is more important than him?
 That dealing with life’s daily crises take priority over looking and feeling your best for your husband?

 When you started to date your husband, how did you look and act?
 Did you dress up and wear cute heels?
 Did you put on makeup or perfume?
 Did you “do” your hair before he picked you up?
 Has anything changed?
-Or now, do you wear legging and flip flops, no makeup and hair in a ponytail everyday?
+Or now, do you wear leggings and flip flops, no makeup, and hair in a ponytail every day?

 Beauty is Fleeting and Making Small Changes

 To be honest, I don’t do everything that I used to regarding looking and feeling my best.
 I no longer get manicures, but I do get my hair colored (if not, I would be nearly all grey and personally, I’m not quite ready for that!).

 I no longer spend tons of money on clothing (I buy a few pieces a few times per year, and always on sale).
 I no longer wear heels every day, but rather sandals or decent shoes (after years of flip flops, my feet yell at me when I wear heels).
 The point is, you don’t have to spend hours and tons of money on looking good for your husband (and yourself); you just need to try.